codefan-byte/caminos-tfg/README.md

 	link_classes: [
 		//We can set the delays of different class of links.
 The number of classes depends on the topology.
 		LinkClass {
-			//The first class always correspond to the links between server and router delay:1,
+			//In random regular graphs all router--router links have the same class. delay:1,
 		},
-		//In random regular graphs all router--router links have the same class.
-		LinkClass { delay: 1},
+		//The last class always correspond to the links between server and router LinkClass { delay: 1},
 		//In a dragonfly topology we would have 0=server, 1=routers from same group, 2=routers from different groups.
 	],